Rugs, especially area rugs, have the power to tie a room’s decor together. Assuming you get the right rug, that is!

 Size and Shape

-Size-wise, though, you have to be very careful.
-You don’t want to go too big or too small as it can create a clear imbalance in the room.
+Size-wise, though, you have to be careful.
+You don’t want to go too big or too small with rug sizes as it can create a clear imbalance in the room.

 If it’s an area rug, try to find something that can contain the main elements of the room’s decor.
 You can also use the rug as a sort of buffer space in between the fixed or built-in elements of the room.